-White House spokesman Josh Earnest said the choice of the residence emphasized the “personal nature of their meeting.”
+The meeting took place in the White House residence, instead of the Oval Office, emphasizing the "personal nature of their meeting."